Welcome to Santa Barbara Home Designer

 It is a big part of the artisanal craft in creating Spanish style homes.

-For other resources for metal and cast iron decorative grilles I have established an Online Store for Decorative Spanish Grille Collections
+For other resources for metal and cast iron decorative grilles I want to direct you to my new STORE + MORE page.

 Scroll to see more highlights of the authentic Spanish style details designed and created in local Montecito, Hope Ranch and Santa Barbara homes.

-A custom Spanish style medallion, recessed deeply and carved plaster.
-Designed and sculpted by Santa Barbara Home Designer Jeff Doubet.
+This custom Spanish-style medallion was designed and sculpted by Santa Barbara Home Designer Jeff Doubet.

-A commission for a Spanish home in Santa Barbara, California
+A commission for a Spanish-style home in Santa Barbara, California

 A long hallway in a custom Spanish style home in Santa Barbara, California includes barrel style hallway sections, dark stained alder wood doors and custom clay tile flooring.

-A custom see through niche with art bowl in a modern style cottage in Santa Barbara, California
+This custom see through niche with art bowl is part of a modern contemporary style cottage in Santa Barbara, California

 4 sculpted art panels in the background designed and sculpted by Jeff Doubet of Santa Barbara, California